Beyond Curve Fitting: Causation, Counterfactuals, and Imagination-based AI

 (more notably through reinforcement learning).
 We see AI

-recognizing faces with high accuracy, Alexa answering English spoken
+recognizing faces with high accuracy, Alexa answering English

-questions efficiently, and Alpha-Zero beating Go grandmasters.
+spoken questions efficiently, and Alpha-Zero beating Go

-These are impressive achievements, almost unimaginable a few years
+grandmasters.
+These are impressive achievements, almost

-Despite the progress, there is a growing segment of the
+unimaginable a few years ago.
+Despite the progress, there is a

-scientific community that questions whether these successes can be extrapolated to create general AI without a major retooling.
+these successes can be extrapolated to create general AI without a

-Prominent scholars voice
+major retooling.
+Prominent scholars voice concerns that some

-pretty much missing.
-For example, Judea Pearl, who championed probabilistic reasoning in AI and causal inference, recently said in
+For example, Judea Pearl, who championed probabilistic reasoning

-In a recent OpEd in the New York Times, Cognitive Scientist Gary
+build truly intelligent machines, teach them cause and effect" (link).
+In a recent OpEd in the New York Times, Cognitive Scientist

-learning techniques start to stumble” (link).
+machine learning techniques start to stumble” (link).

-These and other critical views regarding different aspects of
+These and other critical views regarding different aspects of the

-that are not guided by explicit models of reality.
+are not guided by explicit models of reality.
 Such systems may

 excel in learning highly complex functions connecting input X to